IAM 2023 Zurich Conference Program

 0915-1030 Do Mediators Really Practice Differently Around the World: An Exploration of Mediation Concepts, Styles, and Strategies

-Introduction by Ulla Glässer (Germany) and panel discussion with Andrea Hartmann (Germany), Douglas Murphy (Australia), Jan Frankel Schau (USA), and John Sturrock (UK)
+Introduction by Ulla Glässer (Germany) and panel discussion with Michel Kallipetis (Great Britain), Douglas Murphy (Australia), Jan Frankel Schau (USA), and Varuna Bhandari Gugnani (India).

 We have much in common as mediators, but how might we differ?
 And why?
 A provocative exploration of how our practices differ depending on our countries, regions of practice, and individual experiences, all of which influence style and strategy.

 1115-1130 IAM Installation of New Board and Annual General Meeting